 For 10 days every August, hundreds of musicians descend on this former steel town to perform a series of concerts that is collectively known as Musikfest.
 It’s part fair, part concert, and all kinds of fun.
-Spread over several stages, you can catch shows by Pennsylvania favorites The Amish Outlaws, or big-name acts like The Beach Boys, Dixie Chicks, and Maroon 5.
+Spread over several stages, you can catch shows by Pennsylvania favorites The Amish Outlaws, or big-name acts like Dierks Bently, The Chicks, and Maroon 5.

 Best of all, the entire festival is free!
 Only the headline acts on the Musikfest Sands Steel Stage require a ticket.
 We spent a long weekend enjoying dozens of acts, including a performance by Dierks Bentley.

-Bethlehem, Pennsylvania markets itself as Christmas City USA.
+Bethlehem markets itself as Christmas City USA.
 Named by the Moravians for the little town of Bethlehem in the Bible, the one in Pennsylvania tries to live up to its name.
-Every December, the city has the Christkindlmarkt Bethlehem – named one of the world’s best Christmas markets by Travel & Leisure magazine.
+Every December, the city has the Christkindlmarkt Bethlehem, named one of the world’s best Christmas markets by Travel & Leisure magazine.

-In big tents near the Bethlehem Steel Stacks, visitors can shop and browse for holiday gifts and try to create the magic of the German Christmas markets.
+In big tents near the Steel Stacks, visitors can shop and browse for holiday gifts and try to create the magic of the German Christmas markets.
 While the great Christmas markets of Europe are outdoors and in the cold, the Bethlehem markets are in a tent to keep you out of the cold (and rain, as we experienced last year).

-For more details on visiting the Bethlehem Christmas market and seeing the city during the holidays, check out this article.
+For more details on visiting the market and seeing the city during the holidays, check out this article.

 Sample the spirits at Social Still Distillery

 The craft spirits revolution was late in coming to Pennsylvania to due to antiquated liquor laws.
 However, there are number of great Pennsylvania distilleries today, and one of them is here.

 Located in an old bank building, the Social Still distillery is one of the most beautiful working spirit houses in the United States.
 The glass-encased production facility is a beautiful visual showpiece to the spirits and cocktails they produce.
-A small kitchen produces some delicious light bites allowing visitors to prolong their visit.
+The on-site restaurant features light bites and full meals from truffle fries to seared scallops.

 Try a flight at Fegley’s Bethlehem Brew Works